laderast/RBootcamp/chapters/chapter3.md

 ---
 title: 'Chapter 3: Introduction to dplyr'
-description: 'Learn how to manipulate data into a ggplot2 friendly format'
+description: Learn how to manipulate data into a ggplot2 friendly format
 prev: /chapter2
 next: /chapter4
 id: 3